Choose the right moving truck size for your home

 Items That Eat Space Fast

 Mattresses and box springs are the worst offenders.
 A king mattress takes up nearly 50 cubic feet on its own and can't be stacked under anything.
-Sofas come second — a sectional might consume 100+ cubic feet because of its awkward shape.
+Sofas come second.
+A sectional might consume 100+ cubic feet because of its awkward shape.

 Dressers, desks, and dining tables fill space quickly too.
 These don't compress.
 If you have two dressers and a dining table for six, add 30% to your base volume estimate just for these pieces.
 Boxes and small items fill the gaps, but big furniture sets the floor.